siscia/ema/README.md

 Now you need to run an instance of MongoDB in your machine, or just change the `uri` key in something more appropriate, like the url of a cloud instance of MongoDB.

+Now run the following in your console

 ``` bash
 cd
 cd /awesome-name
 lein run
 ```

+and you should be ready to go.

 Now, if everything went smootly you are serving two REST resource, `user` and `session`.